dynatrace-perfclinics/dynatrace-getting-started/how-to-diagnostics/how-to-analyze-infrastructure.md

-# How to do Analyze Infrastructure with Dynatrace
+# How to Analyze Infrastructure with Dynatrace
 This notebook provides links and explanation for a handful or use cases when analyzing infrastructure related issues such as high CPU, disk, logs, ....

 **Target Audience**: ITOps, SREs

 ---